 “7,000 to 8,000 people get bit by a venomous snake each year in the USA.
 That’s a tiny percentage of the 40 million campers each year.

-Five people die as a result of a venomous snake bite each year in the USA.”
+Five people die due to a venomous snake bite each year in the USA.”

 The best protection against poisonous snakes getting in your tent is keeping it zipped at all times except to enter or leave.